ken-morel/ken-morel/README.md

 ![My logo](ama.svg)

-- 👋 Hi, I’m @ken-morel
-- 👀 I’m interested in python, html/css, javascript and c++
-- 💞️ I’m looking to collaborate on pyoload
-- 📫 How to reach me at engonken8@gmail.com
+Hi I am @ken-morel a 16 year old pythonista looking for collaborators, prices and project.

-I am currently working on a project for the tic summit.
+I am currently working on a project for the `TIC (Technology Innovation Challenge)` summit Cameroon.
+I live and work in Yaounde.